River Heights, Saskatoon: Government and politics

 River Heights exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Meewasin.
 It is currently represented by Ryan Meili of the Saskatchewan New Democratic Party, first elected in a 2017 by-election.

 In Saskatoon's non-partisan municipal politics, River Heights lies within ward 5.
 It is currently represented by Randy Donauer, first elected in 2010.

 Commercial

 Within River Heights itself, the only commercial development is at or adjacent to the Canarama Shopping Centre strip mall, which was built in the late 1970s at the intersection of Assiniboine Drive and Warman Road.
-The community boundaries, however, abut the Mall at Lawson Heights and associated commercial to the north, commercial development off Circle Drive to the west and additional commercial on Pinehouse Drive, also to the north of River Heights.
+The community boundaries, however, abut the Lawson Heights Mall and associated commercial to the north, commercial development off Circle Drive to the west and additional commercial on Pinehouse Drive, also to the north of River Heights.